CBOR

 // Deserialize CBOR object, passing the type mapper

-NOTE: All code samples in this section are released to the Public Domain, as explained in https://creativecommons.org/publicdomain/zero/1.0/.
+NOTE: All code samples in this section are released under the Unlicense.

 Demo